apache/gobblin/gobblin-docs/developer-guide/GobblinModules.md

 For example, currently we have:

 - `gobblin-kafka-08` - source, writer, metrics reporter using Kafka 0.8 API
-- `gobblin-metrics-graphite' - metrics reporter to Graphite
+- `gobblin-metrics-graphite` - metrics reporter to Graphite

-Other libraries can refer to those
+Other libraries can refer to those modules using standard Gradle dependencies.

 ## Gobblin flavor